younata/coz-e/src/build_log/chapter_5.md

 ## Fuselage Side Forms

-Status: Ripped a 4x8 sheet of 1/8th inch sheet of masonite into 2x 21 inch by 8 foot sheets, keeping the scrap.
+Status: ✅ 2022-11-08

 The fuselage sides need a form to rest on, otherwise they'll sag and not be the correct side.
 Per plans, I got a large sheet of masonite, and used it to create forms for the 2 fuselage sides.
 I did this by ripping it into 2x 21 inch wide by 8 foot long sheets, keeping the scrap.
-The scrap will be used to extend the width of these sheets to the necessary 102.5 inches.
+The scrap was used to extend the width of these sheets to the necessary 102.5 inches.
+Note: I accidentally cut my strips of scrap too short, by about an inch or so.
+I don't think it'll make that much of a difference (and if it will, I'll add on that extra inch or so of material).

+Once the forms were at their full length, I aligned them on top of each other and drew out the points for the shape.
+Then connected the points with straight lines, then tried my best to cut it using a jigsaw.
+This produced two forms of the exact same shape, which I'll use to help shape the fuselage side foam.

 ## Upper Longerons

-Status: Spruce strips are epoxied together.
-Doublers and stiffeners have been floxed on.
-Awaiting curing.
+Status: ✅ 2022-11-08

 Tips:
  - Place the forward doubler about 0.5" back from where the plans indicate.
 This prevents a canard placement issue that many people report.